What Is CBD Oil? | Why Should You Take CBD?

 CBD is one of the many naturally occurring compounds found in the cannabis plant, alongside tetrahydrocannabinol (THC).
 But, unlike THC, CBD is non-psychoactive.
 This means it doesn't cause the “high” feeling that THC does.

-CBD started gaining mainstream traction when the 2018 Farm Bill was passed into law, recategorizing hemp as an industrial crop rather than a controlled substance.
+CBD or hemp extract started gaining mainstream traction when the 2018 Farm Bill was passed into law, recategorizing hemp as an industrial crop rather than a controlled substance.

 But CBD has already been touted as a health alternative even before this happened thanks to its potential health benefits, including possible relief from mental and physical discomfort as well as skin issues.